frankligy/Linux_HandBook_Bioinformatics/examples/29_SBATCH.md

 scp path_in_local kid@bigpurple.nyumc.org:full_path_to_target  # file
 scp -r path_in_local kid@bigpurple.nyumc.org:full_path_to_target  # folder

-# sbatch command and directive in file
+# sbatch command and directive in file, you can use comma for partitions to specify multiple node in case the first one is occupied

 #!/bin/bash
 #SBATCH --partition=cpu_medium